By Mel Lee-Smith

 Let's face it — every pet parent is convinced their woofers are worthy of a Westminster win.
 Sure, we might be a little biased, but we all believe our fur-babies are the cutest in the whole world.

 Of course, there's a big difference between being cute and being conformation material.
-Think your Chow Chow has the chops to win the purple ribbon, but not sure how to get started in dog shows?
-We've sniffed out some helpful tips for pet parents new to the dog show scene.
+Think your Chow Chow has the chops to win the purple ribbon, but not sure how to get started?
+We've sniffed out some helpful tips for pet parents who are new to the dog show scene.